kosson/ojs-tools/ojsxml/README.md

 3. Place all PDFs (galley files) in the `article_galleys` sub-directory.
 4. If you have cover images for the individual articles place them in the `issue_cover_images` directory.
 5. If you have the cover image for the issue, place it in the `docroot/csv/abstracts` sub-directory next to the CSV file.
-6. Run `php csvToXmlConverter.php issues <ojs_username> ./docroot/csv/abstracts ./docroot/output`, where `ojs_username` should be the name of the user designated to make the uploads and management of the OJS platform.
+6. Run `php csvToXmlConverter.php issues <ojs_username> ./docroot/csv/abstracts ./docroot/output` from the application subdirectory, where `ojs_username` should be the name of the user designated to make the uploads and management of the OJS platform.
+See that you already have PHP installed.
 7. The XML file(s) will be output in the specified output directory (`docroot/output` directory in this case).

 ### Automated processing of the issue data into XML